Accounting For Startups: The Ultimate Guide In 2023

 1. Accrual basis accounting

-Money is recorded as earned rather than received in accrual accounting, and this is also true with expenses (and other items).
+In accrual accounting, money is recorded as earned rather than received, which is also true with expenses (and other items).

 This approach is more difficult, but it allows you to observe the company’s long-term progress more precisely, which is especially important while pitching investors or making fast scaling decisions.

-Bonuses paid to employees in 2021, but not received until 2022.
+Bonuses were paid to employees in 2021 but not received until 2022.
 The firm must record the bonus cost accrued by workers in 2022 and the bonus liability it intends to pay out over the next year on its financial statements for 2022.